The Gradcafe

 University of Illinois logo

-While the University of Illinois doesn’t provide free online master’s degrees, you can access multiple free or low-cost UofI graduate courses through Coursera, an online educational platform.
-This Massive Open Online Courses (MOOC) format makes it possible for students to study advanced courses while only paying a fee for the certificates.
+While the University of Illinois doesn’t provide free online master’s degrees directly, you can access multiple free (or low-cost) UofI graduate courses through Coursera.
+This Massive Open Online Courses (MOOC) format allows students to study advanced courses while paying a low fee for the certificates.

 • Courses: Master of Science in Management, Master of Computer Science, Master of Science in Accountancy, and Master of Business Administration.